Skiffy

 Peter Nicholls writes that "SF" (or "sf") is "the preferred abbreviation within the community of sf writers and readers."
 David Langford's monthly fanzine Ansible includes a regular section "As Others See Us" which offers numerous examples of "sci-fi" and "skiffy" being used in a pejorative sense by people outside the genre.

-Skiffy is the name of the science fiction and fantasy club at the College of William and Mary, and VCU, as well as not always affectionate shorthand for the American cable channel once named The Sci-Fi Channel.
+Skiffy is the name of the science fiction and fantasy club at the College of William & Mary, and VCU, as well as not always affectionate shorthand for the American cable channel once named the Sci-Fi Channel.

-In 1998, Mike Resnick and Patrick Nielsen Hayden released a book called Alternate Skiffy,.
+In 1998, Mike Resnick and Patrick Nielsen Hayden released a book called Alternate Skiffy.
 In keeping with the tongue-in-cheek intent of the term, this was an anthology featuring stories about what might have happened if the lives of various well-known science fiction writers had turned out differently.